syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Trackball.md

 ### Trackball Label Template

-You can customize the appearance of the Trackball label with your own template by using [TrackballLabelTemplate]() property of [CartesianSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CartesianSeries.html).
+Trackball labels can be customized by adding any view as its template by using [TrackballLabelTemplate]() of [CartesianSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CartesianSeries.html).

 T> The `DataItem` can be used to access the data linked to the associated business model